jberger7/Generator-IND/README.md

 navigation drivers, specialized event generation apps, event reweighting engines) to simulate complex experimental setups in full detail and to support generator-related analysis tasks.

+This version is a fork of the main GENIE code to include induced nucleon decay.
+The code should be eventually be merged into the main GENIE development branch.
+Please ensure you use the branch jberger_ind for induced nucleon decay event generation.

 For more information, visit http://www.genie-mc.org

 <pre>